VarunVejalla/centralized-localization/README.md

 3. combine adjacent blocks (with no branching shenanigans) on same line?
 4. get test coverage for each line
 5. assign test coverage to blocks

+TODO:
+- want edge coverage (not just node coverage)
+- would ideally combine program into one graph (not split across functions)